FirelyTeam/firely-docs-forge/features/OpenaProjectFolder.md

 ![Select a folder in Forge](../images/SelectFolder.png)

 Click `Select Folder` to open your folder.
-Now Forge will show you all profiles and extensions contained in your folder.
+Now Forge will show you all files contained in your folder.

 ![The session explorer in Forge](../images/SessionExplorer.png)

 When there's a lot of content in your folder, you may want to use one of the available filters:

-- Document type (FHIR documents only or all documents supported by Simplifier)
 - Resource type (e.g. StructureDefinition)
 - Structure category (e.g. profile or extension)
 - Structure type (e.g. Patient).